taskflow/taskflow/README.md

 ```

 By default, taskflow performs an even partition over the maximum hardware concurrency
-if the group size is not specified (or equal to 0).
+if the partition size is not specified (or equal to 0).

 In addition to range-based iterator, `parallel_for` has another overload of index-based loop.
 The first three argument to this overload indicates